 Offenses requiring formal consequences are those offenses that may result in immediate suspension or withdrawal from school.
 Administration will make the decision to suspend students, and upon the recommendation of the Director, the student may be withdrawn.
+Lost hours due to suspension cannot be made-up and may result in a financial penalty to the student if they receive financial aide.
 These infractions include, but are not limited to, the following: